dippynark/kfmt/README.md

 kfmt.dev/namespaces: "namespace1,namespace2,..."
 ```

-The resource will be copied into each named Namespace.
-Note that each Namespace must be present in
+The resource will be copied into each named Namespace that does already contain a matching resource
+of the same name.
+Note that each Namespace must be present in the manifests being processed, either
-the manifests being processed, either due to a Namespace resource being defined or any namespaced
+due to a Namespace resource being defined or any namespaced resource being in that Namespace.
-resource being in that Namespace.
-Alternatively, the special value `*` can be used and the resource
+Alternatively, the special value `*` can be used and the resource will be copied into every
-will be copied into every Namespace; prefixing a Namespace name with `-` excludes that Namespace.
+Namespace; prefixing a Namespace name with `-` excludes that Namespace.

 ### Discovery